AmElmo/Covid_tracking_dashboard/readme.md

 ## 3. ⏳ Data flow

-1. We have a CRON job scheduled to pick up the two main csv files from the WHO website every single day at 12:00
+1. We have a CRON job scheduled to pick up the two main csv files from the WHO website every single day at 9:30 AM UTC every day from Monday to Friday.

 2. The different packages then run to generate the consolidated data.
 Each visualization source is under a separate database.